if-03-01-C-fall-2019/webapp-autodealer/README.md

 +A 2 Future is that if you die you get a 2 chance (you need 200 points to buy it)

 Obstacles:
-+trucks
 +cars
-+Locks

 Desgin:
 +The background is a street
-+The obstacles are all vertical and up or down by the road +Trucks are there to do the higher and lower distances +Cars are there to stay evenly in the middle to avoid them +Blocks always come after a truck to go up or down immediately with a faster speed, otherwise you won't be able to avoid it +The figure is a car with wings
++The obstacles are all vertical and up or down by the road +Cars are there to stay evenly in the middle to avoid them +The figure is a car